dsanson/dsanson.github.com/site.markdown

 A [mirror of the site](http://dsanson.github.com) is also available via [Github Pages](http://pages.github.com/).
 You can browse the [source](http://github.com/dsanson/dsanson.github.com) used by Jekyll to generate the site (and fork it if you like!).

 If I were starting over today, I would probably just host the site on Github.
-The hosting is free, and they now support [custom domains](http://pages.github.com/#custom_domains).
-So then my only cost would be domain registration and DNS.
+The hosting is free, and if you are happy with a url like <http://dsanson.github.com> that's that.
+And they now support [custom domains](http://pages.github.com/#custom_domains) even for free accounts.
+Then the only cost would be domain registration and DNS.
+But that is actually a bit of a hassle.
+The cheapest registrars offer .com addresses for ~$10/year (sometimes half that for the first year).
+Watch out for hidden privacy fees and sleazy practices.
+At best, that would save me $5 to $6 a year.
+But another advantage would be that on Github, I wouldn't have to worry about additional storage and bandwidth fees.